tmssoftware/TMS-FlexCel.VCL-demos/Delphi/Modules/20.Reports/70.Charts/README.md

 # Charts

-Some examples on how to create Charts with FlexCel.
+Some examples of how to create Charts with FlexCel.

 ## Concepts